MHA Competencies & Curriculum

 Faculty advisors work with their advisee’s to: Understand the structure and design of the curriculum (how to get them most out of their degree pursuit); serve as a personal and professional resource for questions and concerns; provide career advising; review student competency achievements and professional development plans at multiple stages within the degree program; and, connect advisees with other students and resources.

 All new students are also enrolled in the College of Business Collaborative Space within TWUs learning management system.
-This 24/7/365 resource is used to provide additional resources to students as well as keep students up to date on announcements, opportunities, events, deadlines, etc. The program also provides an orientation to the MHA program and the health administration profession.
+This 24/7/365 resource is used to provide additional resources to students as well as keep students up to date on announcements, opportunities, events, deadlines, etc. The program also provides an orientation for the MHA degree program and the health administration profession.

 Career Advising